ComfyUI Extension: Luminance Stack Processor

 - Verify EV differences match your capture method

-- Recommended: Use Radiance Fusion (our custom algorithm) for good results
+- Recommended: Use Radiance Fusion (my custom algorithm) for good results

 - Legacy algorithms: Available for compatibility but under active improvement